Why We Recycle

 - Newspapers, magazines, phone books, and catalogs

-- #1 and #2s, such as: milk bottles, water bottles, soda bottles, juice bottles, bleach bottles, vitamin bottles, over-the-counter medicine bottles, shampoo bottles (bottles should be rinsed out).
+- All plastics, such as: milk bottles, water bottles, soda bottles, juice bottles, bleach bottles, vitamin bottles, over-the-counter medicine bottles and shampoo bottles

 - Tin and steel products / cans